acornapps/acloud-manual-3.0.0/_docs/en/4-catalog.md

 ---

-This feature allows you to easily create, deploy, and manage servers by creating a template of an application configuration.
+This feature allows you to easily create, deploy, and manage workloads by creating a template of an application configuration.

-Use the catalog feature to use multiple servers at once.
+Use the catalog feature to use multiple workloads at once.

 The catalog feature is divided into service catalogs and platform catalogs.